immanual19/KidsHeavenClient/README.md

 1. Admin can add a basic service.
 2. Admin can add a premium service.
-3. Admin can add a new branch of KidsHeaven.
+3. Admin can add a new branch of Kids Heaven.
 4. Admin can delete a service.
 5. Admin can edit a service (Not functional yet).
 6. Admin can change the order status of any order.